bng94/heroku-bot/MongoDB.md

 # MongoDB Configuration

 ## About
 This is for configuration of my restart msg connected to MongoDB.
-Currently not used in my Heroku Discord Bot, as it requires an IP Address from Heroku.
+Currently not used in this Heroku Discord Bot, as it requires an IP Address from Heroku.
 Below I will describe the set up to get a MongoDB onto your discord bot, with my previous setup now removed for future builds of this Heroku hosted bot.

 > The below setup is for mongoose v6.1.5
 >